-Course Grading: Total possible points including the Final is 300.
-If you complete ALL of the Chapter Practice Quizzes by the closing date, then five (5) Extra Credit points will be added to your total accumulated points before determining your quarter grade.
-Therefore, with the extra credit your absolute maximum accumulated points will equal 305.
+Course Grading: Total possible points is 375.

+Extra Credit points: 10 points will be added to your total accumulated points if you complete the class evaluation.
 I have included the following table so that you can evaluate your grade at the end of the quarter.